johnsonjake/Contract/pages/05-Payment.md

 both to minimize the risk for myself, the developer, and to give you, the client, some peace of mind.

 You, the client, will pay me at three (3) different points.
-Firstly, I'll need one-third of the total cost upfront.
-Then, I'll need the second third after I show you the work I've done and you've approved it.
+Firstly, I'll need one-third of the total cost before development starts (scope discussions are free of charge).
+Then, I'll need the second third after
+I show you the work I've done and you've approved it.
 Finally, I'll need the last third when I actually turn the code over to you (i.e. "made it live", sent it to you in an email, etc.).
 I do my best to be accommodating, but please understand that I am very serious about payment (as I'm sure you are too).

-Unless we arrange otherwise, I'd like to be paid by check, or cash if you're local and want to do it that way.
+I only accept electronic payments.
+The invoicing system I use will allow you to enter your credit card information, which will simultaneously mark the invoice as paid and transfer the money.
+If other arrangements need to be made to satisfy organizational requirement, we can attempt to make other arrangements before Scoping has started.
+If alternate arrangements are not made before scoping starts, this point is non-negotiable.

 4.02 Refunds and Payment Edge-Cases
 -----------------------------------